13 March 2026 – 7 days for £4,558 per person

 Today you will visit the Pyramids of Giza, including the Great Pyramid of Khufu, they are remarkable examples of ancient Egyptian engineering and architectural prowess.
 They stand as a testament to the advanced knowledge of mathematics, engineering, and astronomy possessed by the ancient Egyptians.
 Visit the Giza Plateau with a VIP tour including the pyramids and Sphinx, followed by lunch at a local restaurant.
 Exploring the pyramids and their surrounding complex will give you insights into the scientific principles employed in their construction and astronomical alignments.

-In the afternoon, visit the striking new Grand Egyptian Museum, more than two decades in the making.
-You can explore exhibits featuring ancient tools, instruments, and devices used in various scientific and medical practices of the time.
-Notable artifacts include the Edwin Smith Papyrus, which contains the earliest known medical text, and the famous Egyptian astronomical ceiling.
+In the afternoon, visit the striking, newly-opened Grand Egyptian Museum, more than two decades in the making.
+Long-anticipated, it opened its doors fully in November 2025 to grand acclaim and is the largest archaeological museum dedicated to a single civilsation in the world, spanning a huge 500,000 square metres.
+You can explore exhibits featuring ancient tools, instruments, and devices used in various scientific and medical practices of the time, including incredible artefacts such as an 83-ton, 11-metre statue of Ramses II and the golden burial mask of Tutankhamun.
+Notable other artefacts include the Edwin Smith Papyrus, which contains the earliest known medical text, and the famous Egyptian astronomical ceiling.

 DAY 3: NATIONAL MUSEUM OF EGYPTIAN CIVILISATION AND MEMPHIS AND SAQQARA